nextcloud/documentation/developer_manual/app/users.rst

 Session Information
 ===================
-To login, logout or getting the currently logged in user, the Session has to be injected from the ServerContainer:
+To set, get or modify session variables, the Session has to be injected from the ServerContainer:

 .. code-block:: php